oliverkulpakko/Nature-iOS/README.md

 MIT License

-You are NOT allowed to use any of my data or APIs.
-Also, do not just copy the app and put it on the App Store.
-Somebody has already done that.
-Your app will be blocked from accessing my servers and I will also report you to Apple.
+You are not allowed to use the data supplied by the app's private servers.